 - New York State Law limits the unassigned fund balance that can be retained by the General Fund to 4% of the ensuing year's budget, exclusive of the amount designated for the subsequent year's budget.
-As of June 30, 2018, the total fund balance of the General Fund is \$5,629,696.
-Of this amount, \$422,500 has been assigned (designated) for subsequent year's expenditures and \$18,684 for carryover encumbrances into the next year budget.
-The unassigned fund balance is \$2,453,927, which represents 4% of the subsequent year's budget and therefore, falls within the 4% statutory limit.
+As of June 30, 2019, the total fund balance of the General Fund is \$5,952,532.
+Of this amount, \$422,500 has been assigned (designated) for subsequent year's expenditures and \$76,509 for carryover encumbrances into next year's budget.
+The unassigned fund balance is \$2,518,142, which represents 4% of the subsequent year's budget.
 This amount is available for spending at the discretion of the School District.
-Although the fund balance decreased slightly by \$5,563 from the prior year, the School District was able to increase funds in the restricted component of fund balance for Workers Compensation and Capital Projects.
-The remainder of the restricted fund balance has been restricted for Tax Certiorari and Employee Benefits Accrued Liabilities. - General Fund (on a non-governmental, non-full accrual basis) revenues exceeded Budget by \$524,702 (.9% of budget) and expenditures were lower than budget by \$691,718 or 1.2% of budget.
-The resulting surplus is used to offset the future levy and replenish the tax certiorari reserve, add to the Worker's Comp and Capital reserves as stated above. - The district-wide financial statements must report certain items in accordance with the pronouncements of the Governmental Accounting Standards Board ("GASB").
+Fund balance increased slightly by \$322,836 from the prior year allowing the School District to increase funds in the restricted component of fund balance for Workers Compensation, Tax Certiorari and Capital Projects.
+New to the district this year is a reserve for Retirement System Contributions.
+The goal of this reserve is to minimize budget disruptions with changes to pension match rates set by the State Retirement systems.
+The remainder of the restricted fund balance has been allocated for Employee Benefits Accrued Liabilities.
+See Note 1 starting on page 29 for further information. - General Fund (on a non-governmental, non-full accrual basis) revenues exceeded budget by \$304,712 (.5% of budget) and expenditures were lower than budget by \$770,707 or 1.2% of budget.
+The resulting surplus is used to offset the future levy by \$422,500 and replenish the tax certiorari reserve, add to the Worker's Compensation, Retirement System Contribution and Capital reserves as stated above.
+See pages 50 to 51 for further information. - The district-wide financial statements must report certain items in accordance with the pronouncements of the Governmental Accounting Standards Board ("GASB").
 One of the most significant of these standards requires the School District to recognize the full financial impact associated with other postemployment benefit ("OPEB") obligations under the provisions of GASB Statement No. 75, Accounting and Financial Reporting for Post-employment Benefits other than Pensions.
 The statement identifies projected benefits payments, discounts projected benefits payment to their actuarial present value and over the periods that approximate employees' years of service.
 These obligations include any benefits provided to retirees, other than a pension, including health insurance.
-Accordingly, the beginning Net Position and other post-employment benefits on the Statement of Net Position were adjusted to reflect the change in accounting principle.
-This change also includes a change in the discount rate from 4% to 3%.
-The impact of these changes result in a negative net position for the district, which increased by approximately \$4.9 million as retirees are living longer.
-While the full liability of \$127,169,403 is now shown in the net position, the cost for 2017-18 was actually \$2,482,130. - The School Lunch Fund's revenues totaled \$711,055 for the current year compared to \$645,451 in the prior year, with the increase due to higher food sales.
-This resulted in a change in fund balance of \$63,218.
-Fund balance will be used toward cafeteria kitchen equipment upgrades for the next school years. - During the 2017-18 fiscal year, the School District received \$184,562 from NYS Department of Education for the Smart Schools Bond Act.
-The Smart Schools Bond Act supports educational technology and infrastructure to improve learning and opportunity for students throughout the State and funds received and utilized must be recorded in the Capital Fund.
+The full liability for June 30, 2019 is \$123,125,134, a decrease of \$4,044,269 from the prior year.
+Actual annual post-employment benefit payments for the 2018-19 year totaled \$2,646,549.
+See Note 8 on page 45 for more information regarding OPEB. - The School Lunch Fund's revenues totaled \$705,973 for the current year compared to expenses of \$650,188.
+This resulted in a change in fund balance of \$55,785.
+Fund balance will be used toward cafeteria kitchen equipment upgrades and various programs for the next school years.